telerik/blazor-docs/components/button/overview.md

 ## Styling

 To customize the style and the appearance of the Blazor Button, you can use the [built-in themes]({%slug general-information/themes%}).
 Additionally, set the `Class` attribute and implement custom CSS rules.
 [Read more about the Blazor Button styling...]({%slug button-styling%})

+>tip To learn more about the appearance, anatomy, and accessibility of the Button, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/button/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Button Reference